Empower Your Practice

 • and a breakdown of hidden fees that vendors rarely advertise upfront.

 SaaS subscriptions offer significant advantages for UK practices from an accounting perspective.
 Monthly or annual subscription fees count as operational expenditure (OpEx), which means you can expense them immediately against your tax liability rather than capitalising them as assets.
+This improves cash flow compared to the capital expenditure model of perpetual licences, where large upfront investments tie up working capital.

 Most UK vendors price SaaS inventory systems on a per-user basis, charging for each team member who needs access to the platform.
 User licenses typically fall into tiers such as administrator, manager, and viewer, with different permission levels and corresponding price points.